rutikwankhade/Devblogs-hashnode/ckjec6wy40ngckus1al3mdl10.md

 ### 🌊The challenges
 The biggest challenge was turning a react app into a chrome extension.
 The problem comes when react creates multiple chunks of js files in the production build by default.
 And it violates the CSP (*Content Security Policy*) of the chrome extension.

 I was stuck.
 I thought I won't be able to fix this.
 I spent the next few days looking for a way to make it work.
-Eventually, I tried everything I find.
+Eventually, I tried everything I could find.
 Creating a  `.env` file with `INLINE_RUNTIME_CHUNK=false` worked but it wasn't the best solution.
 Finally, I found another way by configuring the craco.
 I am glad **I didn't give up.**

 ### 📦 The final product
 I am very happy with the final outcome.
 This is exactly what I wanted to build.
 Here are a few cool features of [Tabwave](https://tabwave.vercel.app).